 I do all my work in my garage and yes it is a mess but it is my mess.
 I have a 3 car garage one side sits our 67 mustangs the other side sits my utility trailer full of pallets and I have one section that houses my tools and projects.
 Love to have nice size workshop with all the latest tools but for now, I use old sears brand saws and lots of harbor freight tools nothing exciting but does the job.
 My dream workshop is to have a shop that when you open the shutters you look over the beach and ocean, so I painted a mural on my garage wall that gives me the feeling lol.

 What sorts of things are inspiring you right now?
 Where do you look for inspiration?

 Like I said my wife does a lot of inspiring, I also love to watch Fixer Upper with Chip and Joanne Gaines and Flea Market Flip on TV.
 Love the ideas and do use them for my projects.

 Feeling creative is kind of a pain sometimes, I can be walking thru the store and see something and say I can build that but would change this and that and make it do this, then start taking pictures of it and come home and put in my idea book.

 We live in such a mass-produced, buy-it-now society.
 Why should people continue to make things by hand?

 There is a lot of mass-produced furniture and décor out there and yes can be a lot cheaper than hand build.
-But there is nothing better that a piece built from someone with blood, sweat and tears that they but there time and though into.
+But there is nothing better than a piece built from someone with blood, sweat, and tears that they but their time and thought into.
 Plus most time better quality and with last longer than mass-produced.

 What is your favorite medium to work in (other than pallets)?